Circa 10,000 years B.C.E

 Project Overview

-This project involves the reconstruction of John Nolen Drive from North Shore Drive to Olin Ave, including replacement of the six bridges along the John Nolen Causeway, and partial replacement of the bridge wingwalls over Wingra Creek.
-The project also involves partial shoreline replacement along the John Nolen Causeway and bicycle-pedestrian improvements along the adjacent Capital City Trail.
-This project will be planned/designed in coordination with the on-going Law Park redevelopment.
+This project involves the planning and design of John Nolen Drive from East Olin Avenue to the Broom Street intersection, including replacement of the six bridges along the John Nolen Causeway, partial replacement of the bridge wingwalls over Wingra Creek, partial shoreline replacement along the John Nolen Causeway and bicycle-pedestrian improvements along the adjacent Capital City Trail.
+This project will be planned/designed in coordination with the Lake Monona Waterfront Design Challenge.

 John Nolen